Saint Jude Retreat

 A. We are regulated by the NYS Dept. of Health & NYS Attorney General Bureau of Charities.
 We are a not-for-profit 501(c) (3) organization.
-Our instructors are New York State Certified Teachers or Teacher's Assistants and have been provided extensive training by Baldwin Research Institute, Inc., to teach The Freedom Model.
-The Freedom Model authors: Mr. Steven Slate, Mr. Mark Scheeren, and Ms. Michelle Dunbar are world renowned in the drug and alcohol field.
+Our instructors are the Freedom Model Authors/Developers, Mark Scheeren, Steven Slate and Michelle Dunbar.
+Mark Scheeren and his team created the non-12 step movement in 1989.
 No team has spent more time conducting on-site research than this team.
 Combined, they have more than 80 years of experience helping people with substance use issues – most of that directly with the guests.
 Both co-founders: Mr. Mark Scheeren and career researcher Gerald Brown, lived with the guests at the first Saint Jude Retreat for a period of twelve years developing the first versions of The Freedom Model (then called the Saint Jude Program), with more than a decade's worth of on-site research as the foundation for the model.
-This level of dedication to research is unheard of in the industry, and is one more reason why The Freedom Model has become the tip of the research spear in the drug and alcohol research field.
+This level of dedication to research is unheard of in the industry, and is one more reason why The Freedom Model has become the tip of the research spear in the drug and alcohol research/help field.
 The entire research team are world-renowned experts in the 12-Step paradigm, and are Alcoholics Anonymous historians.
-This vast knowledge of what works and what does not work is constantly passed on to our staff, thereby making our staff the most knowledgeable in the industry.
+This vast knowledge of what works (The Freedom Model) and what does not work (12 step/treatment models) is constantly passed on to our staff, thereby making our staff the most knowledgeable in the industry.

 A. Baldwin Research Institute, our parent company, has been conducting research since the 1980's and continues to develop and track effective approaches to substances and their use .
 Visit them at www.baldwinresearch.com

 A. While 4 weeks seems a short period of time to change one's entire life, for 85% of those who complete the program, it is long enough to create a new way of life.
 But for those that feel the need for additional help, we offer Freedom Model Future Planning.